withastro/astro/docs/src/pages/blog/island-architecture.md

 ## The Status Quo

-Its slightly hubris to suggest that the web development ecosystem had at all settled for any period of time, well at least long enough for a Status Quo to coalesce.
+It's slightly hubris to suggest that the web development ecosystem had at all settled for any period of time, well at least long enough for a Status Quo to coalesce.

 However, given the vibrancy and versatility of the ecosystem, a status quo had indeed began to take hold.